Shobhit486/portfolio/projects/parcha.md

 ### Initial Wireframes

-Below present are the low fidelity wireframes done on the tool 'Balsamiq'.
+Below present are the **lo-fidelity wireframes** done on the tool 'Balsamiq'.

 ![Preview not available](/images/lowireframe.png)

+The **lo-fidelity prototypes** were displayed in front of people for testing which led to a psotive feedback.
+The user group selected for usability testing was 'Patients' and following as per the persona people were approached.